United States Navy Memorial: 20th century

+21st century

-During the summer of 2006, the water in the fountains of the Navy Memorial was colored blue due by chemicals added to fight algae growth.
+During the summer of 2006, the water in the fountains of the Navy Memorial was colored blue with chemicals added to fight algae growth.
 According to a spokesperson for the memorial, the algae has been surprisingly difficult to eliminate, and that they "figured it was better to have blue water than to have an algae-encrusted memorial."
 The blue water was gone by the end of the summer.

-Memorial Plaza features The Lone Sailor, a statue by Stanly Bleifield and tribute to all personnel of the sea services overlooking the Granite Sea, a map depicting the world's oceans, using an azimuthal projection centered on Washington, DC.
+Memorial Plaza features The Lone Sailor, a statue by Stanley Bleifeld and tribute to all personnel of the sea services overlooking the Granite Sea, a map depicting the world's oceans, using an azimuthal projection centered on Washington, DC.
 Surrounding these are two fountains honoring the personnel of the American Navy and the other navies of the world.
 Its southern hemisphere is surrounded by 26 bronze high reliefs commemorating events, personnel, and communities of the various sea services.

-Adjacent to the Memorial Plaza is the United States Navy Memorial Visitor Center, which features the Arleigh & Roberta Burke Theater, several rotating exhibits about the sea services, and several Navy Log kiosks, for easy registration on the Navy Log.
-The Visitor Center also features daily screenings of the films At Sea and A Day in the Life of the Blue Angels.
-The Media Resource Center provides a library of printed, audio and video historical documents on the Navy.
-The Navy Log room has touch-screen kiosks to register and search for Sea Service members and veterans.
+United States Navy Memorial Visitor Center

+Adjacent to the plaza is the United States Navy Memorial Visitor Center.
+It is free to the public and a popular destination for tour groups visiting the nation's capital, including veterans, students, and reunion groups.